smorrrs/Desperados-III-Resources/level_guide.md

 ## Untitled Voodoo Mission
 Hector will wake up if he takes damage.

-When the mayor's on stage, the dog must be on the steps or the stage for the bark to work.
+When the mayor's on stage, the dog must be on the steps, on the stage, or right next to the stage for the bark to work.

-The priest can open locked doors when mind controlled.
-(Can other enemies do this?
-I haven't tried)

 ## Hazards of the Trade